linode/docs/docs/guides/security/secrets-management/hashicorp-vault-centralized-secrets-management-system/index.md

     {{< note >}} The Unseal Key and Root Token values are displayed, these values are used to seal and unseal the vault and to authenticate with the vault.
 Ensure that you save these values for later use.{{< /note >}}

-1. Add the Vault address and the token as an environment variables in a new terminal, this ensures that vault can connect to the vault server automatically without having to specify the address each time.
+1. Add the Vault address and the token as an environment variables in a new terminal, this ensures that Vault can connect to the vault server automatically without having to specify the address each time.

         export VAULT_ADDR='http://127.0.0.1:8200'
         export VAULT_DEV_ROOT_TOKEN_ID=s.SHYYqfhBQm8vIcwjuXJcJ0yk